A Charitable IRA Rollover is a smart way to, not only enjoy tax savings, but to support the values of the public broadcasting you love.

 - When?
-Act now!
 To qualify for a tax deduction in this calendar year, your gift must be completed by December 31st in order to receive the maximum benefits.

 Benefits to You:

 - Tax Savings.
-You can exclude up to $100,000 of this gift from your federal gross income – resulting in lower taxable income and possible tax savings
+You can exclude up to $100,000 from your federal gross income – resulting in lower taxable income and possible tax savings.

 - Impact.
 You will have the personal satisfaction of doing more for your community than you originally thought possible!